sharpelab/lab-website-template/index.md

 # Welcome to the Sharpe Lab!

 Hello and welcome.
-The website is still underconstruction, but a few of the sections are complete.
+The website is still under construction, but a few of the sections are complete.

 {% include section.html %}